jrich100/BoggleSolver/README.md

 Not everyone has a decent computer though, so 1 minute is just a guideline to let you know if you're in the ballpark, not a hard limit.

+To submit your code, just commit all of your changes and push the repo to your own Github account, then send us the link.

 If you have any questions please ask!